Graduate Assistantship Rules & Regulations

 There are three classifications of Graduate Assistants:

 - Graduate Teaching Assistantships (GTA) may be awarded in four categories.
-Regardless of category, the stipend is paid as a salary over the course of the semester in which the student is employed.
+Regardless of category, the stipend is paid as a wage or salary over the course of the semester in which the student is employed.

 - Classroom Instructors are engaged in direct teaching.
-They are responsible for instructional delivery and are the teacher of record for the course.
+They are responsible for instructional delivery and are the instructor of record for the course.

 - Instructional and/or Laboratory Support personnel provide instructional support to an instructor or lead instructor in a team-teaching situation.
 They are generally responsible for a variety of instructional support duties such as proctoring exams, preparing course materials, and/or setting up labs.
-They support, rather than replace the instructor and are not the teacher of record for the course.
+They support, rather than replace the instructor and are not the instructor of record for the course.

 - Grading or Other Paperwork Support personnel provide only grading and paperwork support for an instructor.
 They are not responsible for any other instructional support or teaching activities.

 - Graduate Research Assistantships (GRA) are assigned to research faculty to assist in the research process.
-The GRA stipend is paid as a salary over the course of the semester in which the student is employed.
+The GRA stipend is paid as a wage or salary over the course of the semester in which the student is employed.

 - Graduate Administrative Assistantships (GAA) work with department heads, deans, directors or other administrators to perform administrative and/or technical tasks/projects.
 They may be assigned undergraduate mentoring responsibilities.
 They are not responsible for any instructional support, teaching, or research activities.
 The GAA stipend is paid as an hourly wage calculated as the stipend offered for the semester divided by the number of hours the student is expected to work during the semester.
 GAA's are required to complete and submit electronic time sheets.
 The total stipend amount attainable must meet the minimum standard set by the BOR.